leah-jala/PP5-PaperDreams7Apr/README.md

         - Progressing in career
         - Burnout at  work/instability in careers.
         - Lack of childcare options, if mothers

-        -
+The artworks I produce allow the customer to have something unique and bespoke.
+While some of the items might be pricey, the are generally affordable and although the everyday person to have something truly unique, which is usually the preserver of rich people.

+As a note: the prices attached to some of the items are off the top of my head so to speak and while I do create things with moulds and it is possible to print many masks off the same plaster mould, in reality I wouldn't do more than 3-4 of the same mask, and most of the figures would be one-offs.
+I have created quantities for the sake of demonstrating the functionality.

+## Overall Goals

-## Broad User Goals
+Broad User Goals

 - To find an browse available art.
-- To buy papier mache art
+- To buy something truly unique, which is likely to amount to a "guilty pleasure"
-- To learn the techniqes of mask-making and papier mache generally
+- To learn about the techniqes of mask-making and papier mache generally.
+Many tutorials fall just short of being helpful, and I would like to offer something that allows people a route to a new hobby.

-## Broad Site Owner Goals
+Broad Site Owner Goals

-- To have an online point of sale for her artwork.
+- To have an online point of sale for the artwork.
-- To be able to display her work online
+- To be able to showcase her work online
-- To create a community of people interested in papier mache
+- To build a community of people interested in papier mache, who will hopefully share Facebook posts as well as the website.

 ## E-commerce Business Model